MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Evaluation

 \subsection{Cost \& Latency Analysis}

-While task success rate (TSR) is a critical measure of agent effectiveness, real-world deployment often requires balancing between accuracy and computational cost.
-In this section, we analyze the latency and cost efficiency of various module configurations.
-Although our study does not evaluate every possible permutation of modules and models, we focus on highlighting representative trade-offs where certain techniques offer strong returns, while others incur substantial overhead for marginal gains.
+While task success rate (TSR) is a critical measure of agent performance, real-world viability often hinges on the balance between accuracy and the practical costs of deployment.
+In this section, we analyze the cost efficiency and latency of various module configurations to assess their real-world efficiency.
+In particular, we identify representative trade-offs between techniques that deliver strong performance gains and those that impose substantial overhead for only marginal benefit.

-\textit{\textbf{Cost Efficiency.}} Techniques exhibit markedly different cost-performance trade-offs.
-Some techniques deliver substantial performance gains with little to no overhead, while others incur significant additional cost yet provide minimal, or even negative returns.
-For instance, on GPT-4.1 Mini, \textit{ReAct} prompting improves TSR by 8.07\% points with only marginal additional cost.
-In contrast, \textit{Few-Shot} prompting increases cost by 41\% yet improves TSR by less than 1\% point.

-\autoref{fig:cost_efficiency} visualizes the cost–performance distribution of all evaluated module combinations.
-The results demonstrate that higher cost does not necessarily translate to higher TSR, and the "best-performing" configuration is not always the most practical.
-For instance, among GPT-4.1 configurations, both the \textit{Pre-Action Summary} and \textit{Few-Shot Prompting} variants achieve performance comparable to the “Best” GPT-4.1 combination, yet the \textit{Pre-Action Summary} variant comes at nearly half the cost, making it the most cost-efficient choice in practice.
+\textbf{Cost Efficiency.} \autoref{fig:cost_efficiency} visualizes the cost–performance distribution of all evaluated module combinations.
+The results demonstrate that higher cost does not necessarily translate to higher TSR, and the "best-performing" configuration is not always the most practical one.
+For instance, within GPT-4.1 configurations, The \textit{Post-Action Summary} and \textit{Few-Shot Prompting} variants achieves the highest TSR, making it the best \textit{`performing'} configuration.
+However, the \textit{Pre-Action Summary} variant achieves comparable TSR, but comes at nearly half the cost, making it the most cost-efficient choice in practice.

-Beyond module configuration, another powerful optimization avenue is the use of hybrid model architectures---assigning different underlying LFMs to specific modules.
-We validated this by employing GPT-4.1 for the core Action Inference module while offloading the History Summarization to the cheaper GPT-4.1 Mini.
-This hybrid configuration achieved a TSR of \textbf{43.11}, matching the GPT-4.1 best configuration, while reducing cost by {52\%}.
+A further optimization can be done through hybrid model assignment, where we assign different LFMs to each module.
+In particular, we found that keeping GPT-4.1 for the core Action Inference module while offloading History Summarization to the cheaper GPT-4.1 Mini preserves performance close to the best GPT-4.1 setup while reducing cost by 52\%.

-\textit{\textbf{Latency Analysis.}} Analyzing task completion time presents challenges distinct from cost analysis.
-Unlike token pricing, which is fixed, latency is largely influenced by uncontrollable stochastic factors such as network delay and provider-level inference throughput.
-Furthermore, smaller models do not guarantee lower latency, as providers often allocate fewer resources to them.
-Thus, comparing absolute latency across models does not yield portable or actionable insights.